The shell

 The agent detail view

 Clicking an agent opens a three-panel detail view: a chat panel on the left, a single-agent compact graph (its Boo, skills, and resources) top-right, and an inline editor bottom-right with tabs for personality sliders and the four agent files (SOUL.md, IDENTITY.md, TOOLS.md, AGENTS.md).
-The panels are resizable, and their sizes persist across sessions.
+The panels are resizable; their sizes reset to the defaults (45/55 horizontally, 55/45 in the right-hand stack) on reload.

 Where to go from here